Employment strengths and interests for teenagers with disability, autism or other additional needs

 - support and advice from a mentor.

 If your child applies for an internship or work experience, make sure it’s clear how long the internship will last.
-For ongoing work, it’s best to ask for a contract that allows a review at the end of an agreed time.
-This can stop an employer taking advantage of your child by not paying him for work in the longer term or by keeping him on as an intern when paid positions are available.
+For an internship or work experience that might become an ongoing position, it’s best to ask for a contract that allows a review at the end of an agreed time.
+This can stop an employer taking advantage of your child by not paying them for work in the longer term or by keeping them on as an intern when paid positions are available.

-Resumés and job applications for teenagers with additional needs
+Resumés and job applications for teenagers with disability, autism or other additional needs

 Your child will need to write a resumé to apply for jobs.
-She’ll also need to write covering letters and applications.
+They’ll also need to write covering letters and applications.

 There are many online resources that can help your child with preparing a resume and writing job applications.
 The Australian Government’s Job Access site could be a good place to start.
 Its tips for creating a good resumé and writing job applications are tailored for people with additional needs.

 Your child will probably go to job interviews.
-There are many things she can do to prepare:
+There are many things they can do to prepare: